Fi0x/LanguageGenerator/README.md

 data.sql file in the resources directory.
 This will create one default language that will be accessible by every user, with the owner set to user "fi0x".
 ### Connect to your web-ui
 With the default configuration, the web-ui is reachable on localhost:2345.
-If you don't change the code, an admin-user "fi0x" with the password "123" and a normal user "dummy1" with the password "456" will be created by the launch of the application.
-You can use both of them to log in to the web-ui.
+If you don't change the config, an admin-user "fi0x" with the password "123" will be created by the launch of the application.
+You can use it to log in to the web-ui.